How to file a Kentucky annual report

 Print and mail

-You can print your annual report from the Secretary of State website or use the postcard the state mails in January and February.
+You can print your annual report from the Secretary of State website or use the postcard the state mails in January.
 Then complete the following steps:

 1. Print and complete all required fields.